 - Meanwhile, another instructor is keeping track of the time and announces how long it took the student to complete the course.
 Again, this is a test of attention and comprehension.

 You can engage the children in simple races too.
 One that we used to do often is similar to football drills.
 The mat had black tape running from one end to the other, basically like lines on the mat.
 The students start at one end of the mat; at the other end, the lines run horizontally across the mat.
 The students are instructed to run to the farthest line, back to the closer line, then again to the farthest one, then to run back to where they started.

 Jump the Stick and Limbo

-In "Limbo", the instructor holds the stick about 3 to 4 feet above the floor.
-Students walk under the stick while bending backwards to get under it.
+In "Limbo," the instructor holds the stick about 3 to 4 feet above the floor.
+Students walk under the stick while bending backward to get under it.
 After each round of children, the stick is lowered an inch or two until you're down to one child who can surpass limbo-ing under the stick.